Skip to main content

 • Compact for a denser power-user view with more holdings, transactions, allocation figures, watchlist items, goals, and news visible at once.

-Classic, Bold, and Compact views start with the Period ROI snapshot, then show realised P/L and realised FX alongside the open-position metrics, so you can distinguish return, income, repayments, unrealised movements, and gains or losses on closed positions.
+Classic and Bold views start with the Period ROI snapshot, then show realised P/L and realised FX alongside the open-position metrics, so you can distinguish return, income, repayments, unrealised movements, and gains or losses on closed positions.
 The snapshot shows current value for context, rather than the return basis used behind the ROI calculation.
 In the Bold view, Period ROI is also included in the Pulse strip for quick scanning.
 In the Bold view, the Pulse strip stays directly below the chart because choosing a Pulse item changes the chart above it.
 The Period ROI tile includes a small ROI trend for the selected period, with the ending figure matching the Period ROI snapshot.
 The other Bold modules can still be shown, hidden, moved, or resized below the strip.
 Use the information icon beside Period ROI to see the formula and figures used: ROI equals return divided by return basis.
 When cash or Xero-linked bank accounts are included, the return basis counts the shared cash balance once.
 This keeps the dashboard from overstating the capital base when interest and balances are held in separate cash records.
-In the Compact view, the headline metrics run across the full page so you can scan the key figures before moving into the detailed panels.
+In the Compact view, the headline metrics and trend charts run across the full page first, followed by the detailed portfolio and activity panels.
+Period ROI and Allocation radar appear near the end of the default layout.
 The Period ROI module shows return, income, capital adjustments, and the main contributors for the selected range.
+Large amounts are shortened without unnecessary trailing zeros, such as 730Kor730K** or **729.5K, so the same figure stays easy to read when the page first loads.
 Use the small chart toggles to switch between value, gain or loss, FX, and cost trends without leaving the dashboard.
 The Unrealised P/L headline follows the selected review period, so it shows how much the unrealised result changed over that date range.
 Hover over a chart, or move keyboard focus to it, to see the latest value, starting value, change, and range.
 When Xero bank accounts are linked and syncing, the Compact view also shows a bank balances panel with total cash and the latest synced account balances.
 In the Compact view, use Customise dashboard to choose which modules are shown, drag them into your preferred order, resize them, and adjust each module’s settings.
+Generated insights use the same dashboard grid, so they can sit between standard modules and be moved, resized, shown, or hidden in the same way.
 For example, you can choose which headline metrics appear, which transaction columns are shown, and how many rows a module displays.
-As you drag a module, the surrounding modules move aside so you can see where it will land.
+Drag from a module’s handle; the module lifts from the page and the surrounding modules move aside to show where it will land.
+You can scroll while dragging, and press Escape to cancel a move.
 Your Compact dashboard choices are saved for your user and follow you across devices.
-Use Customise dashboard to enter edit mode.
-In edit mode, the Dashboard shows a light grid so you can arrange the page directly.
-The first time you customise a dashboard, InvestSync guides you through the main choices:

 • Show or hide modules for the review you are preparing.

 • Drag modules on the page into the order you prefer.
+You can also select a drag handle and then choose another module as the destination.

 • Pull the right edge of a module to resize it on the grid.